Matt Donovan (ice hockey)

-Matt Donovan (born May 9, 1990) is an American professional ice hockey defenseman currently playing for Adler Mannheim of the Deutsche Eishockey Liga (DEL).
+Matt Donovan (born May 9, 1990) is an American former professional ice hockey defenseman who played in the National Hockey League (NHL).
 Donovan was selected by the New York Islanders in the fourth round (96th overall) of the 2008 NHL Entry Draft.

 Playing career

 Donovan grew up playing in Oklahoma City's youth hockey program where he initially attended Edmond North High School until the age of 15 before moving to John F. Kennedy High School in Cedar Rapids, Iowa.
 While in Iowa, Donovan played for the Cedar Rapids RoughRiders of the United States Hockey League (USHL).
 As a RoughRider, he was named to the USHL All-Rookie Team in his first season (2007–08), and the league's First All-Star Team in the following season.

 Donovan made his University of Denver debut on October 9, 2009, and completed his first season as a Pioneer with seven goals and 14 assists for a total of 21 points in 36 games to lead all Western Collegiate Hockey Association (WCHA) defenseman in goals.
 For his efforts he was rewarded by being named to the Inside College Hockey Freshman All-American team, All-College Hockey News Rookie Team, and All-WCHA Rookie Team.

 Donovan was drafted 96th overall in the fourth round of the National Hockey League's (NHL) 2008 draft by the New York Islanders.
 Upon completing his sophomore season at the University of Denver, he was quickly signed to a professional contract by the Islanders, who assigned him to play for their American Hockey League (AHL) affiliate, the Bridgeport Sound Tigers.
 Donovan scored a goal and four assists during the final six games of 2010–11 AHL season.
 For the 2012–13 season, Donovan tied Justin Schultz for the most points among AHL defensemen with 48.

 Donovan made his NHL debut on April 3, 2012, against the New Jersey Devils, making him the first Oklahoman born, raised, and trained in the state to play in the NHL.
+Donovan wore uniform number 46 in honor of Oklahoma being the 46th state.
 After making the Islanders' roster to start the 2013–14 season, he scored his first NHL goal on October 8, 2013, against Mike Smith of the Phoenix Coyotes.

 With the Islanders declining to give Donovan a qualifying offer, on July 1, 2015, the Buffalo Sabres signed Donovan as a free agent to a one-year contract.